- F 536.20.03.08

 L. Robira, Photographer

-Portrait of woman in a black dress
+Portrait of a female graduate

 Item is a dark brown card with gold letterpress at bottom centre, "J. FRASER BRYCE/ 107 KING STREET WEST, TORONTO".
 Picture is 3/4 view of a woman in cap and gown, holding a book in her left hand, with a white fur hood draped across her shoulders, possibly indicating an undergraduate degree obtained.
 A sticker on the verso reads "$1.00/ D".